webian/bootstrap_dummy/Readme.rst

 I have at least three todo list for this project, below is the fourth one ;)

-@todo document EXT:speciality what it does and for what reason
+* document EXT:speciality more in depth
-@todo document folder features how to use the features tests
+* document features tests - how to use them

 Override configuration for development